 - What is the recovery need in the market?
 What addiction trends exist?
 How many people are struggling with alcohol & substance use in the market and surrounding communities?
 State-level data is available in all 50 states.

 - What are the qualifications of the individual(s) applying to start a new ATC program and the feasibility of their business/ministry plan, including addressing the considerations above?

 All the above should be considered with prayer and seeking the will of God by all parties involved.

 Adolescent ATC programs are essentially Christian Boarding schools.
 In addition to the discipleship classes required in all ATC programs, adolescent programs also must run a fully accredited Christian school.
 Some states will require that such a program be licensed with the teacher being fully credentialed.
 Like adult programs, adolescent programs also must raise an operational budget.

-Lifeline Connections ministry was developed to expand a residential ministry’s outreach into the surrounding towns and areas where they minister.
+Non-residential programming was developed to expand a residential ministry’s outreach into the surrounding towns and areas where they minister.
 Not everyone needing help requires a 12-18 month residential program.
-Therefore, Lifeline is a non-residential ministry that holds weekly meetings within the community and has a fully developed curriculum.
-A Lifeline Connections ministry is not an ATC program and requires less funding to operate.
-A Lifeline ministry is strongly recommended for those individuals who have a burden to help those struggling with life-controlling problems, but do not qualify or feel suited to operate a residential program.
-To receive further information about Lifeline, please email Rev. Clayton Arp at Clayton@lifelineconnection.org in Louisville, KY.
-All new non-residential ATC ministries are required to start-up and run a Lifeline Connections ministry.
+A non-residential ministry holds weekly meetings within the community and has a fully developed curriculum.
+A non-residential program requires less funding to operate than a traditional ATC program.
+A non-residential ministry is strongly recommended for those individuals who have a burden to help those struggling with life-controlling problems but do not qualify or feel suited to operate a residential program.
+To receive further information about non-residential programming, click here.
+All new non-residential ATC ministries are required to start up and run a non-residential ministry.
 It can be phased out if the program transitions into a residential model.
-Lifeline is a great tool to help build ministry support within both the community and surrounding towns as you begin your journey.
+Non-residential programming is a great tool to help build ministry support within both the community and surrounding towns as you begin your journey.